Japan's curbs on high-tech materials exports to South Korea could backfire

 Samsung, for instance, has stepped up testing of non-Japanese photoresists and hydrogen fluoride, several sources familiar with the chip supply chain said.

-Soulbrain, a supplier of hydrogen fluoride to the Samsung and Hynix - the world’s No.1 and No.3 chip vendor, is aiming to match the purity of Japanese hydrogen fluoride at a plant that is still under construction.
+Soulbrain (036830.KQ), a supplier of hydrogen fluoride to the Samsung and Hynix - the world’s No.1 and No.3 chip vendor, is aiming to match the purity of Japanese hydrogen fluoride at a plant that is still under construction.

 Industry experts, however, note it would take time for South Korean firms to move up the value chain as the three high-tech materials are not easy to replicate.